Breadcrumb

 While education continues to be vital to growing a career in cybersecurity, organizations reported that they often value experience more than formal education.
 Those pursuing cybersecurity education should look for ways to supplement their coursework through experience building opportunities such as competitions, internships, and certifications.
 To investigate how to gain valuable experience, take a look at our Cybersecurity Competitions & Games page, Cybersecurity Certifications page, and hands-on micro-challenges within the Cyber Career Pathways tool, as well as search for internships on the Interactive Cybersecurity Career Map.

-Whether you’re a student curious about what courses to take or experience to gain as you pursue cybersecurity studies; a professional thinking about next steps in your cybersecurity career; an organization that is hiring for cybersecurity positions; or a teacher, trainer, or provider developing cybersecurity training and coursework, this study will provide you with valuable information to succeed in cyber – learn more and explore other resources from ISC2.
+Whether you’re a student curious about what courses to take or experience to gain as you pursue cybersecurity studies; a professional thinking about next steps in your cybersecurity career; an organization that is hiring for cybersecurity positions; or a teacher, trainer, or provider developing cybersecurity training and coursework, this study will provide you with valuable information to succeed in cyber – learn more and explore other resources from ISC2(link is external).